savandra/Monero_Promo_Video/README.md

 # Donations

 Savandra has put countless hours into this project, from designing the Illustrator files, to writing original music.
-The Forum Funding System is currently down, but if you want to show him a token of your appreciation, his address is:
+If you want to show him a token of your appreciation, his address is:

 XMR: 424pC9taKr8We3u415daSvYawYGYvswEV83CCW4vq54Y3jWZCk4JxPsgubMDejXqt4g1bpFaMp5UW8tpdqnoqSef1n1dT32